linode/linode-blockstorage-csi-driver/README.md

 ### Example Usage

 This repository contains [two manifests](https://github.com/linode/linode-blockstorage-csi-driver/tree/master/pkg/linode-bs/examples/kubernetes) that demonstrate use of the Linode BlockStorage CSI.
-These manifests will create a PersistentVolume Claim using the `linode-block-storage` storage class and then consume it in a minimal pod.
+These manifests will create a PersistentVolume Claim using the `linode-block-storage-retain` storage class and then consume it in a minimal pod.

 Once you have installed the Linode BlockStorage CSI, the following commands will run the example.
-Be sure to delete the pod and PVC and ensure that the Linode BlockStorage Volume has been deleted.
+Once you are finished with the example, please be sure to delete the pod, PVC, and the associated Block Storage Volume.
+The PVC created in this example uses the `linode-block-storage-retain` storage class, so you will need to remove the Block Storage Volume from your Linode account via the Cloud Manager or the Linode CLI.

 ```sh
 kubectl create -f https://raw.githubusercontent.com/linode/linode-blockstorage-csi-driver/master/pkg/linode-bs/examples/kubernetes/csi-pvc.yaml